 The 2,000 sq ft History Center mimics the presence of an old barn that occupied the site early in the last century.

-The two-story History Center is ADA accessible with an elevator and ADA parking at the side of the building.
+The two-story History Center is ADA accessible with an elevator and ADA parking next door on Cloverdale Blvd., in front of the Cloverdale Performing Arts Center.
 The main floor has a gift shop, exhibits and community room used for workshops and events as well as special exhibits.
 The second floor has an exhibit hall, research library and the Skelton Study, in use as the accessions and acquisitions office.
 The Garden Patio is used for special events, and a casual place to meet and enjoy a picnic lunch.

 Today it is a hub of activity, as volunteers greet visitors, maintain the building itself, evaluate and catalogue accessions for historic significance and produce exhibits, programs and other resources.
 The History Center exists to celebrate Cloverdale’s unique history.